 Yes, families may be able to get financial assistance for autism therapy.
 It does require some research and creativity.
 Spectrum disorders are difficult and expensive to diagnose.
 The most common early intervention treatments are Applied Behavioral Analysis, Occupational, Physical, and Speech Therapy, plus Social Skills training.

-Apply for a medical loan with high approval rates if you need immediate funding.
 Look at health insurance and tax saving programs for longer-term help.

 A portion of medical insurance plans may offer financial help for families by covering certain autism therapies.
 Forty-three states have enacted autism insurance reform laws, which mandate that plans cover certain remedies.
 However, many plans will not pay for Applied Behavioral Analysis, deeming it experimental or educational.
 Other mandate exclusions may apply.

 - Fully insured plans generally follow mandates.
 Individual plans are fully insured.

 - Self-insured plans do not need to comply.
 Many employer group plans are self-insured.

 - Public plans do not need to comply.
 Medicaid and Medicare are public plans.

 If you purchase an individual plan through a state exchange, you may qualify for premium and cost-sharing subsidies.
 The subsidies are income-based and phase out for families above 400% of the federal poverty level.

 Request a health insurance quote.
 An agent will help you determine if plans in your state are subject to a mandate, and what subsidies may apply based upon your income.